 “Despite her wealth, she continued to live the traditional Aboriginal life, gathering bushtucker, and sleeping under the stars in her bough-shelter at Soakage Bore.
-She was part of the country she painted.” -Rebecca Hossack,1997 (Courtesy of The Independent, 2010).
+She was part of the country she painted," said Hossack (2010).

 Emily Kame Kngwarreye’s ‘Earth’s Creation,’ 1994, synthetic polymer paint on linen mounted on canvas.
 Image courtesy of Khan Academy, 2020.